This tutorial assumes you have ImageMagick installed and have run basic commands. If you haven’t, start with Getting started.

 processed/input.webpis the output path; ImageMagick determines the encoder from the.webpextension.

 800x600 (or your aspect-correct size) confirm the pipeline wrote a WebP at the expected dimensions.
-One command turns a raw product photo into a web-ready, watermarked, metadata-free WebP.Clean up
+One command turns a raw product photo into a web-ready, watermarked, metadata-free WebP.6

 Remove the intermediate test files you created during the tutorial:watermark.png, originals/, and processed/ folders.
 The watermark and the batch script are reusable for future product photo batches.